hngkhai/YouTube-Summarizer/README.md

 1. Open a YouTube video in Chrome.
 2. Click the extension.
-3. The extension will fetch the transcript, summarize it, and display the summary in a popup.
+3. The extension will fetch the transcript, summarize it, and display the summary in a popup
-4. Close the popup by clicking the `ok` button.

 ---

 ## Project Structure